 To say that I’m proud of her is the biggest understatement.
 Her work ethic and dedication are everything.

-From what she told me, law school is no joke.
+From what she told me, earning a juris doctor is no joke.
 The workload is immense and you’re competing with 200 or more of the hardest-working people you’ve ever met.
 In addition to working part-time, she had to grind out hours upon hours of book work.

 Throughout all the high pressure, heavy workload, and fast-paced environment, she remained positive and upbeat.
 She survived law school, sanity intact.
 Thank you, lord.